The Best Baby Swaddles of 2023

 |#5.
 Miracle Blanket Swaddle Wrap|

-Our favorite swaddles use organic muslin cotton, are warm but breathable, allow versatile swaddling, and stand the test of time.
+Our favorite swaddles use organic fabrics, are warm but breathable, allow versatile swaddling, are machine washable, and stand the test of time.
 For that last point, we tested each swaddle with repeated usage and machine washing.
 We assessed shrinkage, loss of elasticity, and the extent to which wrap closures became less effective over time (like Velcro deteriorating, zippers breaking).

 Note: The American Academy of Pediatrics says to stop swaddling as soon as your baby shows any signs of trying to roll over.
 This can happen as early as about 2 months of age, but every baby is different.